Economic Activities in Mauritania: Primary, Secondary, Tertiary, and Quaternary

 What is the secondary sector or what are secondary activities?

 The secondary sector comprises industries that transform raw materials from primary activities into finished products for consumption.
-In Mauritania, key industrial products include fish processing, oil production, iron ore, gold, copper, and gypsum deposits that have yet to be exploited.
+In Mauritania, key industrial products include fish processing, mining (iron ore, gold and copper), and an emerging natural-gas industry.
+The Greater Tortue Ahmeyim (GTA) offshore LNG project, operated by bp and Kosmos Energy with the national hydrocarbons company SMH, produced first gas at the end of 2024 and its first LNG cargo in early 2025, opening a new export sector for the country.
 These industries play a vital role in the country’s economy by creating value-added products for domestic and international markets.

 Manufactures in Mauritania’s total exports only accounted for 0.73% in 2023, indicating their limited significance in the country’s export profile.